Monday, July 28, 2014

 Hub

 It is as if some kind of light is attracting him to her.
-He wants to go near her and is wondering why is she far away from him.
+He wants to go near her and wonders why she is far away.
 At some point, he is near to her and at the other point, he is far away from her.
-When she is near, it appears that she is a thought, a dream, and a shadow.
-The shadow is represented by the black color of her dress, and the enigmatic quality is pulling him toward her.
+When she is near, she appears to be a thought, a dream, and a shadow.
+The shadow is represented by the black color of her dress, and the enigmatic quality pulls him toward her.
 This is the first stage of love — hub

 Then, when he sees her in reality, she is far away from him.
 The distance between them is shown by the presence of water between them.
-She is wearing white and is as pure as the snowflakes on her head.
-When he was dreaming, both of them were dressed in black, but now, she is away from him and she is dressed in white, and he is dressed in black.
-To reach her, he has to cross this path and undertake a journey, as if moving from darkness (black) to light (white).
+She is wearing white, as pure as the snowflakes on her head.
+When he was dreaming, both of them were dressed in black, but now, she is away from him, and she is dressed in white, and he is dressed in black.
+To reach her, he has to cross this path and undertake a journey as if moving from darkness (black) to light (white).

 Then, he says,